Blog » Latest Articles

 Sample mobile app mockup showing 3-bureau credit score and 12-month credit history line graphA sample rendering of how you might choose to display customer data supplied through Iris’ Credit Services solution.

-Or are you hoping someone else will host the customer experience that includes your identity and cyber protection solutions – such as a self-contained website your customers can log into that reflects your company’s brand?
+Alternatively, perhaps your company would prefer another business to host the customer experience that includes your identity and cyber protection solutions – such as a self-contained website your customers can log into that reflects your company’s brand?

-Sample Iris web portal dashboard showing grid of feature tiles including Identity Monitoring, Credit Services, Family Members, Personal Web Defense, ScamAssist, and more on desktopAn Iris OnWatch portal dashboard with one possible set of features chosen.
+Sample Iris web portal dashboard showing grid of feature tiles including Identity Monitoring, Credit Services, Family Members, Personal Web Defense, ScamAssist, and more on desktopAn Iris OnWatch Portal dashboard with one possible set of features chosen.

 For many companies, taking time to carefully consider and discuss the three factors described here is essential to determine which approach will yield true and lasting success with your customer base.